isomerpages/enterprisesg-cpso/_suppliers/supplying-controlled-goods/list-of-controlled-goods.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Multi-way adaptor, which is intended for household use, has more than
+<p>Multi-way adaptors, which are intended for household use, have more than
 one set of socket contacts, and which may or may not be of the same type or rating as the plug pin portion.</p>
 </td>